Medically reviewed on May 29, 2018

 If you take less than 1000 milligrams (1 gram) daily, dissolve the Exjade dispersible tablet in about one-half cup of apple juice, orange juice, or water.
 If you take more than 1000 milligrams daily, dissolve the tablet in about 1 cup of apple juice, orange juice, or water.

-While using Jadenu Sprinkle, you may need frequent blood tests.
+You may need frequent blood tests.
 Your kidney or liver function may also need to be checked every 6 months, and you may need a liver biopsy.

 Store at room temperature, away from moisture and heat.